AaltoRSE/snakemake-triton-example/README.md

 snakemake --snakefile workflow/Snakefile --software-deployment-method conda --conda-frontend mamba --cores 1
 ```

-Since we now omitted the `--profile` option, all the computation will be run locally.
+Since we now omitted the `--profile` option which defined the Slurm resource configuration, all the computation will be run locally instead.